aws-samples/scaletest-o3de-multiplayer-sample/README.md

 - _config-file_: Path to the config file to use.
 If no config file is specified, the tool will search for an existing config file called `multiplayer_test_scaler_config.json` under the execution directory.
 - _platform_: Platform the project will be built for.
 Currently, only supports `Windows`.

+### Create and/or specify an Amazon S3 bucket for your test artifacts
+When deployed, Multiplayer Test Scaler will sync the contents of the `C:/o3de/user/log` and `C:/o3de/user/Metrics` directories on the server to a temporary S3 bucket in your account to ensure they are recoverable in case your server instance becomes unreachable during testing.
+When the server stack is destroyed, Multiplayer Test Scaler will attempt to upload the contents of this bucket to another (longer lived) S3 bucket in your account for long-term storage.

+By default, an AWS CloudFormation stack output exported under the key **"O3deMetricsUploadBucket"** is looked up in the configured region and used as the destination bucket for the uploaded test artifacts.
+* To create an S3 bucket and specify an exported stack output, see the [AWS CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html).
+* To change the name of the exported stack output that is looked up, modify the value of the `DEFAULT_DESTINATION_BUCKET_EXPORT_NAME` constant in [multiplayer_test_scaler/constants.py](cdk/multiplayer_test_scaler/constants.py) and [upload_test_artifacts.py](cdk/lambda/upload_test_artifacts/upload_test_artifacts.py).

 ### Deploy the remote server and clients
 Run `python main.py deploy --target [target_name] --config-file [config_file_name] --platform [platform_name]` to set up:
 * A VPC and security group for the remote server and clients to be deployed into